oxyg3nium/oxyg3nium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/core/TxUtils.md

 [View code on GitHub](https://github.com/alephium/alephium/flow/src/main/scala/org/alephium/flow/core/TxUtils.scala)

-This code is part of the Alephium project and provides utility functions for handling transactions.
-The `TxUtils` trait is mixed with the `FlowUtils` trait to provide a set of methods for creating, validating, and managing transactions in the Alephium blockchain.
+This code is part of the Oxyg3nium project and provides utility functions for handling transactions.
+The `TxUtils` trait is mixed with the `FlowUtils` trait to provide a set of methods for creating, validating, and managing transactions in the Oxyg3nium blockchain.

 The main functionalities provided by this code include: